 *Not his real name.
 Also, if you noticed a name change over the past few weeks, it's because this sponsoree has changed.
 Things do tend to do this when life is crappy and uncertain.

 Meet the Team

 Who walked to Niagara Falls in June, 2019, and and who supports us

 David Jager is a pianist, crooner, U of T PhD candidate, writer and playwright, music teacher, and composer of rock musicals.
 I probably forgot some stuff.
 He is walking for refugees because our fellow humans are our responsibility.
 Also, it’ll be nice to get some fresh air.

-Elizabeth Bromstein is a marketer who basically fell into a humanitarian hole and is now a private refugee sponsor, regular volunteer at Matthew House, and the president of a non profit fostering artist collaborations between Israelis and Palestinians.
-Last time she walked from Toronto to Niagara Falls her toenail fell off.
+Elizabeth Bromstein is a marketer who basically fell into a humanitarian hole and now spend her "free" time raising awareness about refugee causes.
+Elizabeth is a regular volunteer at Matthew House, a shelter system for asylum seekers in the GTA.
+The first time she walked from Toronto to Niagara Falls her toenail fell off.

 Terry Dellaportas is the owner of J+A Cleaning Solutions, and everyone’s best friend and cheerleader.
 She started dragging her kids to volunteer for stuff when they were young enough to hate her for it, but now they’re glad she did.
 She’s the glue that holds the Westside Refugee Response and Walk Like a Refugee together.
-She’s also our getaway driver.
+She has also been our getaway driver in the past.